How do I know if DMA accepts my insurance plan?

 If you have not already made arrangements to have your medical records forwarded to DMA, we will request that your records be sent to us.
 To protect patient confidentiality, we are required to obtain a Medical Records Release (HIPAA) form – signed and dated by the patient – for the release of medical records, including diagnostic testing and immunization records.

 If you should move, we will transfer your records to your new physician when requested.
 It is not possible to have records ready on demand.
-Please allow seven to 10 business days for this transfer to occur.
+This process can take up to 30 days to complete.

 There is no charge for medical records sent directly to another physician.
 However, there is a fee (based on the number of pages) for records requested for personal use, by an attorney, or by an insurance company.